- Faith and Worship

 I thought about this for several months but got nowhere except for wanting to be a chef like my grandfather.
 I decided to ask the Lord for a change.
 I asked him, “Lord, what do you want me to do with my life?”
 I asked this question every day for two weeks while getting ready for work.
 A week went by, and I felt like the Lord was dropping hints, but I was not receiving them.
 I then asked the Lord, “Can you just tell me, Lord, what you want me to do because I’m not good at picking up hints.”

-It is now six years later, and I’m in my third year of theology at Assumption Seminary in San Antonio, Texas.
-I have enjoyed my journey so far to the priesthood.
-It has been an eye-opening journey.
-I will be ordained a transitional deacon in May of 2021, God willing.
+Seven years later, I am in my third year of theology at Assumption Seminary in San Antonio.
+I have enjoyed my journey so far to the priesthood; it has been an eye-opening journey.
+I will be ordained a transitional deacon in May 2022, God willing.
 This is a big step in my journey to the priesthood.

-I look forward to this next step in my life and will tackle the new challenges that come with this new environment due to the pandemic.
+I look forward to this next step in my life and will tackle the new challenges that come with this new environment because of the pandemic.
 I have a great love for the Lord, the Church, and the people of God.
 I might not be a soldier for my country anymore, but I am a soldier for God and servant to the people of God.

-If you wish to contact Nathan Ashburn, please e-mail Maria Izquierdo-Roque in the Vocations Office or call her at (501) 664-0340.
-This article was published July 1, 2020.
+If you wish to contact Nathan Ashburn, please e-mail Georgina Pena in the Vocations Office or call her at (501) 664-0340.
+This article was published Oct.
+11, 2021.
 Copyright Diocese of Little Rock.
 All rights reserved.
 This article may be copied or redistributed with acknowledgement and permission of the publisher.